smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 4-tuple flows, be aware of or configurable with rate-limiting policies, and identify flows that carry SCONE packets in order to insert throughput advice into those packets.

-In this document, on-path SCONE network elements are generally considered within the *access* portion of the telecommunications provider’s network.
-However, multiple SCONE Network Elements may exist along a path, and their behavior can differ across *access* technologies.
+Multiple SCONE Network Elements may exist along a path, and depending on their configuration and role assigned and their behavior can differ across
+*access* technologies.
 For example, a wireless access network element may operate differently from one in a fixed broadband network.
 Wi-Fi networks provide another example, where enforcement is often per user or per Service Set Identifier (SSID), but visibility into individual UDP 4-tuples may be limited.
 Among access networks, mobile networks offer the most fine-grained